-One thing has greatly struck me in our brother&#8217;s reply; it is the manner in which he lays stress on inexact words and expressions, while he keeps silence on the most solemn warnings of the word, on all I said of Jude, of the first epistle of John, and of all that is addressed to the Christians of the universal church.
+One thing has greatly struck me in our brother's reply; it is the manner in which he lays stress on inexact words and expressions, while he keeps silence on the most solemn warnings of the word, on all I said of Jude, of the first epistle of John, and of all that is addressed to the Christians of the universal church.
 I think this a bad sign.
-It was on reading over my last tract to see if I had considered certain points, that I was struck with the great number of important passages which are not touched upon in Mr. Rochat&#8217;s answer.
+It was on reading over my last tract to see if I had considered certain points, that I was struck with the great number of important passages which are not touched upon in Mr. Rochat's answer.
 And yet these passages must act, either for good or for evil, on the conscience of Christians, according to their true or false application.
 I entreat my brethren with all my might, and before the Lord, to weigh these passages of scripture.
-If they deign to read what is said on them in &#8220;Further Developments,&#8221; etc., it might at least direct their attention to these subjects.
+If they deign to read what is said on them in "Further Developments", etc., it might at least direct their attention to these subjects.
 I do not speak now in the sense of controversy, but that their conscience may be kept under the influence of these solemn warnings of God, and that they may judge the existing state of things, according to the light of the word.

 I have still something to say on the book of Revelation, because this may be the means of fresh light to my brethren.
 If we examine closely the seven churches of Asia, we shall find much more than promises or threats addressed to certain local churches.
-When it is said, in @Revelation 3: 10, &#8220;Because thou hast kept the word of my patience, I also will keep thee from [it should be &#8216; out of] the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
-Behold, I come quickly&#8221;&#8212;it is evident that the application of these words goes much farther than the then-existing church of Philadelphia, or any other particular church.
+When it is said, in @Revelation 3: 10, "Because thou hast kept the word of my patience, I also will keep thee from [it should be 'out of'] the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
+Behold, I come quickly" -- it is evident that the application of these words goes much farther than the then existing church of Philadelphia, or any other particular church.
 For the hour of temptation has not yet come: and Philadelphia and its church have been for ages forgotten.
 That there was a partial accomplishment at Philadelphia, I do not deny; but I cannot doubt that there is a promise for the last days in favour of those who have kept the word of the patience of Jesus.
 I do not deny the judgment of the particular churches, although I do not see their restoration; but in order to understand what

 {271}